Mahmoud Djellouli

 Mahmoud Djellouli (1755–1839) was a trader and Tunisian diplomat.
 He was a member of the same clan as Youssef Saheb Ettabaa and among the important figures of his time.

 The life of Djellouli illustrates the role played by the Mediterranean Sea in developing the financial and political power of Tunisian beys under the Ottoman Empire.
 He was a trader and also collected levies on the corsairs who became known as the Barbary pirates.
 He wielded great influence over Tunisian socioeconomic and political developments between the end of the 18th century and the beginning of the 19th century.

 Family life

-Mahmoud Djellouli was born into the influential and patrician Djellouli family, which dated back to the Hafsid dynasty, according to historian Ahmad ibn Abi Diyaf.
-They were Sfax nobility of Arab origin, merchants and shipowners at the end of the 16th century, and became farmers and qaids in the 17th century, then part of the Capital Tunis aristocracy at the beginning of the 19th century.
+Mahmoud Djellouli was born into the Makhzen family, which dated back to the Hafsid dynasty, according to historian Ahmad ibn Abi Diyaf.
+They were Sfax notables of Arab origin, merchants and shipowners at the end of the 16th century, and became farmers and qaids in the 17th century, then moved to the Capital Tunis after buying an important house of Rajeb Khaznadar and his spouse Fatma Bey Dar Djellouli in 1796.